-So, you’ve decided to treat yourself to some new Circulon pans.
+So, you’ve decided to treat yourself to some new Circulon Saucepans & Frying Pans.
 Congratulations!
 We hope you’re looking forward to a lifetime of great cooking with your new purchase.
-Here are our top tips for caring for your new Circulon cookware.
+Here are our top tips to take Care of Your Circulon Pans for decades of use!

-As pioneers of nonstick, we guarantee our products will last you a lifetime.
-However, it's also important that you know how to look after your cookware in the best way possible - after all, if you know how to look after your cookware, it will look after you.
+As pioneers of Non-Stick, we proudly offer a lifetime guarantee on all of our Circulon products - that's how confident we are in our durability.
+However, it's also important that you know how to look after your Frying Pans, Skillets Saucepans, Woks and Cookware in the best way possible - if you know how to look after your cookware, it will look after you.

 We’re sure you’re already planning which delicious recipes you’re going to be using them for.
 But before you do that, take a look at these tips to ensure that you get the best out of your pans, each and every time.

-Before you start cooking with your new pans, it’s a good idea to season them.
+Before you start cooking with your new pans, it’s a good idea to season them and repeat every few months.

 The idea is to bolster the nonstick surface by adding a layer of fat.
 The oil adds an extra layer of protection against oxidation.
 Do this once and you can use them to cook delicious, oil-free meals again and again and again.